-MSRA-MF classes are presented in a hybrid format combining online learning with concentrated in-person classes within a two-year cohort curriculum.
-With a maximum of 6 credits per semester and 7 weeks spent in residency over two years, this format allows for students to work full-time while going to school.
-Virtual classes will be comprised of online self-guided lectures, interactive learning, discussion boards, reading responses, as well as scheduled video conferencing.
-On-site coursework provides students hands-on and practical experiences which augments and enriches the curriculum.
-Additionally, experiential learning includes visits to regional crime labs and scientific conferences to understand the application of forensic digital and multimedia sciences and laboratory procedures.
+MSRA-MF classes are presented in a hybrid format combining mostly online learning with a small portion of concentrated in-person classes within a two-year cohort curriculum.
+With a maximum of 6 credit hours per semester and 5 weeks total spent in residency over two years, this format allows for students to work full-time while pursuing the degree.
+Classes are comprised of online self-guided lectures, interactive learning, discussion boards, reading responses, and scheduled video conferencing.
+Onsite coursework provides students hands-on and practical experiences which augment and enrich the curriculum.
+Additionally, experiential learning activities include visits to regional crime labs and scientific conferences to understand the application of forensic media technology and laboratory procedures.

 MSRA-MF coursework prepares students for research, teaching, or forensic practice in the investigative application of scientific methods aiding the criminal and civil justice systems.
 The culmination of students’ activity will be a thesis project relating to an area of interest in which the student will have concentrated their research.

 - Court Testimony